Subscribe to updates

 Summary

-The Tower Hamlets Council Cabinet met to discuss several key issues, including mental health services for children, noise pollution, market improvements, dog control, school amalgamations, substance misuse treatment, and agency worker contracts.
-Decisions were made on all agenda items, including approving the creation of a public spaces protection order for dog control and authorising a contract for Children and Adolescent Mental Health Services.
+The Tower Hamlets Council Cabinet met to discuss several key issues, including mental health services for children, noise complaints, market improvements, dog control, school amalgamations, substance misuse services, and agency worker contracts, making decisions on each.
+The Cabinet agreed to insource the out of hours noise service, introduce a dog control public spaces protection order, and approve the amalgamation of Globe Primary and Rachel Keeling Nursery Schools.
+They also approved a contract for Children and Adolescent Mental Health Services, a redesign of the substance misuse service, and an agency worker contract extension with MATRIX.

 Children and Adolescent Mental Health Services (CAMHS)

 The Cabinet authorised the Corporate Director of Children’s Services to award a contract to East London Foundation Trust (ELFT) for Children and Adolescent Mental Health Services (CAMHS).
-This decision aims to ensure continuous mental health support for young people in the Supporting Families division.
-Councillor Gulam Kibria Choudhury, Cabinet Member for Health, Wellbeing and Social Care, noted that the majority of the funding would come from the council, totalling nearly £700,000 for a two-year contract.
-The service received positive feedback from Ofsted inspectors.
+This decision aims to ensure continuous mental health support for young people in the borough's social care system.

 Scrutiny Deep Dive Markets Challenge Action Plan

 The Cabinet approved the creation of a Public Spaces Protection Order (PSPO) for dog control, delegating authority to the Corporate Director of Communities to finalise its introduction.
-This decision follows a consultation in response to dog attack incidents in Summer 2023.
-The PSPO will address dog fouling, require dogs to be on leads when requested, exclude dogs from gated play parks and sports areas, and limit the number of dogs one person can walk to four.
-A professional dog walker's licence will also be introduced.
-Councillor Shafi Ahmed stated that there will be no public park and open spaces where dogs would be allowed to be off-lead and run freely for exercise, except for assistant dog users.
+This decision follows a consultation in response to dog attack incidents in the borough.
+The PSPO will address dog fouling, require dogs to be on leads when directed, exclude dogs from gated play parks and sports areas, and limit the number of dogs one person can walk to four.
+A professional dog walker licensing scheme will also be introduced.

-Outcome of Representations to Amalgamate Globe Primary and Rachel Keeling Nursery Schools
+Amalgamation of Globe Primary and Rachel Keeling Nursery Schools

-The Cabinet agreed to the amalgamation of Globe Primary School and Rachel Keeling Nursery School to form an all-through 3 to 11 years’ primary school, effective from 1 September 2025.
-This decision aims to improve sustainability, maximise resources, and protect high-quality early years provision.
-Councillor Maium Talukdar, Deputy Mayor and Cabinet Member for Education, Youth and Lifelong Learning, reported that 94% of respondents agreed to the proposal.
+The Cabinet agreed to the amalgamation of Globe Primary and Rachel Keeling Nursery Schools, effective from 1 September 2025, forming an all-through 3 to 11 years’ primary school.
+This decision follows a statutory consultation period and aims to improve sustainability, maximise resources, and protect high-quality early years provision.

 Substance Misuse Service Redesign